-Consolidating through a relief company also requires planning and effort, but participants can lean on guidance from debt experts while cashing in on serious savings.
-A recent study from Harvard Kennedy School found that borrowers who worked through debt resolution programs, after accounting for fees, received an average reduction of 33.2% on their settled debts.
+Consolidating through a debt consolidation company also requires planning and effort, but participants can lean on guidance from debt experts while cashing in on serious savings.
+A recent study from Harvard Kennedy School found that borrowers who worked through debt consolidation programs, after accounting for fees, received an average reduction of 33.2% on their debts.

 When Is It Best To Consolidate Debt on My Own?